We Received Special Financial Assistance Funds. Now What?

 Source: Pension Benefit Guaranty Corporation, “Special Financial Assistance” rules and regulations. https://www.pbgc.gov/sites/default/files/sfa/factsheet.pdf

+This material is intended to provide only general educational information and market commentary.
 The material provided is for informational purposes and is not intended as a solicitation to buy or sell any securities or other financial instruments or to provide any investment advice or service.
 The information contained in this presentation, including, without limitation, forward looking statements, portfolio construction and parameters, markets and instruments traded, and strategies employed, reflects LGIMA’s views as of the date hereof and may be changed in response to LGIMA’s perception of changing market conditions, or otherwise, without further notice to you.
 Accordingly, the information herein should not be relied on in making any investment decision, as an investment always carries with it the risk of loss and the vulnerability to changing economic, market or political conditions, including but not limited to changes in interest rates, issuer, credit and inflation risk, foreign exchange rates, securities prices, market indexes, operational or financial conditions of companies or other factors.
 Past performance should not be taken as an indication or guarantee of future performance and no representation, express or implied, is made regarding future performance or that LGIMA’s investment or risk management process will be successful.

 In certain strategies, LGIMA might utilize derivative securities which inherently include a higher risk than other investments strategies.
 Investors should consider these risks with the understanding that the strategy may not be successful and work in all market conditions.
 Reference to an index does not imply that an LGIMA portfolio will achieve returns, volatility or other results similar to the index.
 You cannot investdirectly in an index, therefore, the composition of a benchmark index may not reflect the manner in which an LGIMA portfolio is constructed in relation to expected or achieved returns, investment holdings, portfolio guidelines, restrictions, sectors, correlations, concentrations, volatility, or tracking error targets, all of which are subject to change over time.